auth0/auth0-deploy-cli/README.md

 This version of the CLI will communicate directly to webtask.
 Your webtask authorization token will be required, it should be treated with care as with your other auth0 client secrets.
 Please note this will be **temporary** and the official release will consume the Hooks Management API endpoint.

-Installation: `npm install auth0-deploy-cli@4.0.0-dev.5 -g`
+Installation: `npm install auth0-deploy-cli@dev -g`

+This should install the latest developer version of the CLI.

 Confirm you have this version installed by running: